 Fifth grade is a transitional year; students will be learning different concepts and ideas, while simultaneously getting ready for Junior High.
-Within Ms. Toledo's classroom, she will emphasize the extreme importance of respect for all individuals.
+Within Ms. Plug's classroom, she will emphasize the extreme importance of respect for all individuals.
 This means that the classroom environment will consist of a compassionate community of learners who work together to achieve results.

 The lessons in fifth grade are structured and objective-driven.
-When planning curriculum, Mr. Toledo looks at which standards must be addressed in order for students to gain the knowledge they need in order to be successful in the fifth grade.
+When planning curriculum, Ms. Plug looks at which standards must be addressed in order for students to gain the knowledge they need in order to be successful in the fifth grade.
 Once the essential standards have been identified, curriculum is designed based upon learning objectives.
 Each unit of study in all subjects is mapped out through an innovative long-term curriculum-mapping method.
 Curriculum is varied and includes textbook readings; activities, quizzes, tests, performance assessments, and other diverse methods of assessment.

 Students will complete in-class math assignments in their math notebook.
 Additionally, students will receive homework from their textbook in order to reinforce skills.
 Math instruction will include timed drills, hands-on activities using manipulatives, spiral review, and training in how to solve word problems.
 Lessons are aligned to Common Core State Standards in Mathematics.